 I have talked about having the equipment to wash your clothes by hand.
 You can use a bucket or washtub.
 Please be prepared to be able to wash clothes before we lose power for days, weeks, or months.
 The laundromats will not be working if we lose power.
 The bathtub is not a smart idea because if the sewer lines don’t work, the drains in the tubs won’t work, or they may back up.

 We all take our modern conveniences for granted, like our dishwasher and clothes washer and dryer.
 Learn the skills necessary to accomplish the same tasks by hand, you’ll feel more confident you’re better prepared.

 Please get a clothesline or wooden clothes rack to dry your clothes.
 Don’t forget the clothespins, you will need them.
-Update, my favorite emergency washing machine is a Lavario.
+Update, my favorite emergency washing machine is a Lavario (currently unavailable).

 9. Make Laundry Soap